Hurricanes vs. Canucks Prediction & Picks - December 9

 Hurricanes Splits and Trends

-- In the four games this season the Hurricanes scored only one goal, they lost every time.
+- This season the Hurricanes registered just one goal in four games and they lost every time.

-- Carolina has lost all three games this season when it scored a pair of goals.
+- Carolina failed to win all three games this season when it scored a pair of goals.

-- The Hurricanes have scored three or more goals 18 times, and are 14-3-1 in those games (to register 29 points).
+- The Hurricanes have earned 29 points in their 18 games with more than two goals scored.

-- In the 11 games when Carolina has scored a lone power-play goal, it went 7-4-0 to record 14 points.
+- This season, Carolina has recorded a lone power-play goal in 11 games and picked up 14 points with a record of 7-4-0.

-- The Hurricanes have been outshot by opponents three times, and went 1-2-0 (two points).
+- The Hurricanes have been outshot by opponents three times this season, and earned just two points in those games.

 Team Stats Comparison